IsaacLatta/CGI-Web-Server/README.md

 ### Script Configuration

 - The server expects the following of the script:
-    - A valid HTTP status line:
+    - A valid HTTP status line, example:
     ```http
     HTTP/1.1 200 OK
     HTTP/1.1 403 Forbidden